2019 census Data; Exploring best Agribusiness Opportunities

 Technology has disrupted all aspects of our life, including gardening.
 Younger farmers will have to produce safe food remotely using capital intensive and labour-saving methods such as ranching, zero-grazing and greenhouse farming.
 This will see the emergence and growth in digital farming and other remote farming techniques by the couch and telephone farmers.
 This will lead to a spike on investments use of sensors, robotics, drones and driverless tractors.
 This provides huge potential for employment creation, poverty reduction and improved food security.

-Emerging Diseases and public health
+Zoonotic Diseases and public health

 Fast Urbanization growth rates will lead to the establishment of many commercial farms and food processors in and around urban areas to tap into large markets.
 Some challenges of urban farming include hazardous water, soil and air contamination leading to public health and environmental threats.